iam-tejas79/iam-tejas79/README.md

-- 👀 Passionate about Full Stack Development
+- 👀 Passionate about Full Stack Development.
-- 🌱 I’m currently learning Frontend
 - 💞️ I'm also a huge open-source fan and love contributing to it.